nightcycle/node/README.md

-# package
+# node
-A basic template for whenever I make a wally package
+A framework useful for creating hierarchical node networks, as well as performing wave function collapse style procedural generation.